 The Computational Design Research Lab - CODER Lab - provides research and support for specific technical issues affecting student-use software and hardware.
 Students who would like to receive tutoring in software should contact the Learning Resource Center which can be reached through the BAC's website.
-The CODER Lab also provides support for 3D Printing and Laser Cutting.
+For instant access tutorials for most software, all currently enrolled students have access to Lynda.
+The CODER Lab also provides training and support for 3D Printing and Laser Cutting.